 Great Wall Of Vagina: Panel 1 – Castings of female genitals as art showing the variety of appearances.

 For more information on the physical changes that occur during sex, see The Anatomy of Female Arousal.

 pink orchid © Nickolay Khoroshkov / Adobe Stock

-female external genitals drawing © Lori Byerly / The Marriage Bed, Inc.
+external female genital and clitoris drawings © Lori Byerly / The Marriage Bed, Inc. All Rights Reserved

 female internal genitals diagram © Lavreteva / Adobe Stock